-5.11.
+5.12.
 Within the modified grassland was a small man-made pond.
-The water level was very low at the time of the survey, despite recent heavy rainfall, and abundant growth of bryophytes and creeping cinquefoil Potentilla reptans was noted at the water level, implying that the ponds water line rarely, if ever, reaches further than this, potentially due to a leak within the pond liner.
-The southern edge of the pond was entirely absent of standing water.
+The water level was very low at the time of the survey, approximately no more than 5" deep at the centre, despite recent heavy rainfall in the area in the days prior to the survey.
+Abundant growth of bryophytes and creeping cinquefoil Potentilla reptans was noted at the water level, implying that the ponds water line rarely, if ever, reaches further than this, potentially due to a leak within the pond liner.
+Based on the current water levels, it is likely that the pond is seasonally dry during the warmer months.

+5.13.
+The southern edge of the pond was entirely absent of water.
 The pond was planted with reeds, although ID to species level could not be achieved.
 Above the water-line, and to the south of the pond, grass and successional vegetation has re-colonised over the pond liner.